 return r.json()

-raise RuntimeError(f"Failed after {max_retries} retries")
+raise RuntimeError(f"failed after {max_retries} retries")

-Step 9: Migration checklist
+Migration checklist

 - Replace

-Authorization: Bearer ...withApiKey: ...everywhere. - Remove OAuth 1.0a signature logic (consumer keys, access tokens, signature generation).
+Authorization: Bearer ...with theApiKeyheader everywhere. - Remove OAuth 1.0a signature logic (consumer keys, access tokens, signatures).

-- Update base URL from
+- Update the base URL to

-https://api.x.com/2tohttps://api.sorsa.io/v3. - Map every endpoint path using the Step 2 tables.
+https://api.sorsa.io/v3. - Remap every endpoint path using the Step 2 tables.

 - Delete